tannewt/wa-law.org/bill/2021-22/sb/5537/1/README.md

 5. Petitions filed under this section may be served by certified mail, return receipt requested.
 If such service is unsuccessful, or the return receipt is not signed by the addressee, personal service is required.

-**(6) The requirements in this section created by this act take effect August 1, 2022.
+6. **The requirements in this section created by this act take effect August 1, 2022.
 However, the requirements in this section created by this act take effect August 1, 2023, if a local school district board of directors determines that it is unable to comply with the August 1, 2022, date.
 Local school district boards of directors who make this determination and consequently delay the effective date of the requirements in this section created by this act for their district, must inform the office of the superintendent of public instruction of their determination.**

 ## Section 7
-> This section modifies an existing section.
+> This section modifies existing section [28A.225.035](/rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md) for context.

 1. A petition for a civil action under RCW 28A.225.030  shall consist of a written notification to the court alleging that: